dupgit/sauvegarde/docs/API.md

 ### /File/List.json

 Gets a list of all saved files and their versions.
 This url needs five
 parameters: hostname, uid, gid, owner and group.
-An url must include all theses parameters:
+An url must include at least all theses parameters:

     http://192.168.0.152:5468/File/List.json?hostname=julia&uid=530&gid=530&owner=dup&group=admin"

+filename may be used to filter results for a specifi filename (or directory).

 ### /Data/beeff34162c5402270369ad624c15bdc8f599df220b7d540239b774eabb57fb0.json